Godlander/core-shader-template/README.md

 ### Changes from vanilla

 - grouped all block / entity renderers and named them appropriately in `render/common`
-- renamed many other unique renderers and named them appropriately in `render/special`
+- renamed many other unique renderers appropriately in `render/special`
 - changed all cases of `texelFetch(Sampler2, UV2 / 16., 0)` to `minecraft_sample_lightmap(Sampler2, UV2)`, this makes all lighting use the same function so changing lighting will be consistent.